-Poker is a global phenomenon, not only in terms of how many people play the game and how much money is won, but also in terms of how many people watch the game for entertainment.
+Poker is a global phenomenon, not only in terms of how many people play the game and how much money is won but also in terms of how many people watch the game for entertainment.
 Ever since Chris Moneymaker became the darling of the nation after winning the 2003 WSOP, poker has been televised and live-streamed to an audience of millions around the world.
 There are even online poker tournaments live streaming on Twitch.
-It’s easy to understand why — poker is a naturally dramatic game that pits players against each other in a contest of skills, endurance and true grit.
+It’s easy to understand why — poker is a naturally dramatic game that pits players against each other in a contest of skills, endurance, and true grit.

 It’s also why poker is a great subject for a movie.
 The best actors and directors understand this and create movies that bring out the essence of the game in a way that everyone can enjoy, from people who think a community card is something in Monopoly to seasoned pros who can identify with the actors on the screen.
-To illustrate the point, we’ve selected five of the best movies about poker for you to enjoy.
+To illustrate this point, we’ve selected five of the best movies about poker for you to enjoy.

 Year: 1994.
 Starring: Mel Gibson, Jodie Foster, James Garner.
 Directed by: Richard Donner.

 You can’t have a list of good poker movies without including a fun Western action-comedy.
 This countdown starts with a poker movie that offers more smiles and laughs than a hyena on laughing gas.
 What could be better than a Western with the legendary James Garner and the wildcard Mel Gibson?
 Why, a Western movie that includes the mesmerizing Jodie Foster, of course.